dragoncoder047/dragoncoder047.github.io/aaaa/pages/index.md

 ## Thuepaste

 For a while in March 2022 I was really interested in the [Thue](https://en.wikipedia.org/wiki/Thue_(programming_language)) programming language and wrote a little interpreter for it (which you can [find here](/thuepaste/)).
 I tried to write a function that would determine if any given Thue-machine would halt without actually running it (result: fail, fail, fail).
-Aside from making more demo programs, I don't think I'll get back to this anytime soon.
+Aside from making more demo programs, I don't think I'll get back to this much at all.